jirihybek/cuda-nnet/README.md

 Each **input** has **weight** and target node described by **layer_id** and **node_id**.

+## Architect
+Architect class has static methods for creating network configurations.

+### RecurrentFeedforward network
+This network model consists of input layer, multiple hidden layers and one output layer.

+Connections in hidden layers are recurrent.
+Each neuron has chance 1/3 to connect to a random node in different layer and 2/3 chance to connect to a random node in the same layer.

 ## Engines
 Engines are created for already defined networks.
 They provides **feed** and **sync** methods.